Tuesday, February 26, 2008

 Yoga is the science which teaches us how to get these perceptions.
 From "The Aim of Raja Yoga."
 Selections, p.
 72.

-The theme of yoga as "science" is a recurring theme in the writings of several Indian yoga teachers who follow Vivekananda to the West.
-We find it exemplified in books such as Parmahansa Yogananda's The Science of Religion, Maharishi Mahesh Yogi's The Science of Living and the Art of Being, and the works of Swami Rama, founder of the Himalaya Institute.
-Here, yoga, specifically patanjala-yoga, is presented as a kind of "scientific method" with results that can be "verified" for oneself through the application of an "experimental method" implemented in the "laboratory of the mind":
+The theme of yoga as "science" is a recurring theme in the writings of several Indian yoga teachers who followed Vivekananda's lead when he came to the West.
+We find it exemplified in books such as Paramahansa Yogananda's The Science of Religion, in Maharishi Mahesh Yogi's The Science of Living and the Art of Being, and in the works of Swami Rama, founder of the Himalaya Institute.
+Here, yoga, specifically Patanjala yoga, is presented as a kind of "scientific method" with results that can be "verified" for oneself through the application of an "experimental method" implemented in the "laboratory of the mind":

 Verification is the proof of any theory, and here is the challenge thrown to the worldby the Rishis."
 From "Address to World Parliament of Religions," Sept 19, 1893.
 Selections, p.
 7-8.